MRT (Bangkok): MRT Brown Line

+Impact Spur Line

 Accidents and incidents

-On 17 January 2005, just after 09:15, an empty train returning to the depot collided with a peak-hour train filled with passengers at the Thailand Cultural Centre MRT Station.
+On 17 January 2005, just after 09:15, an empty train returning to the depot collided with a peak-hour train filled with passengers at the Thailand Cultural Centre MRT station.
 140 people were hurt, most of whom sustained only minor injuries and the entire Metro network was shut down for two weeks.

 After initial investigations, it was found that the empty train had run into problems shortly before the accident, grinding to a halt on a curve leading to the depot.
 The driver applied the train brake and was waiting to be towed to the maintenance centre close to the Thailand Cultural Centre station.

 A rescue train was attempting to connect to the stalled train when the driver was told to release the brake even though coupling had not been successful.
 It was then that the empty train began to roll backwards at a speed of ten metres per second and into the other train, which was carrying passengers.
 Therefore, it was believed that the incident was caused by negligence due to insufficient training of operation staff.
 This accident caused damage to both trainsets, with heavily damaged areas limited to the two cars that collided.
 From the extent of the damage, investigators estimated the collision speed to be around 60 km/h.
 However, one train, which was rebuilt from the repair of the minor-damaged cars, was already fitted for operation at the end of 2006 and the remaining one was still under heavy repair until mid of 2007; it was released into service in October 2007.
 The cost resulting from the accident might be a much higher figure than BMCL quoted, and it was expected to be at least 400 million baht, which was totally insured by a local insurance company.

-The Metro resumed full operation on 1 February 2005, and passenger numbers soon rose back to pre-crash levels, partly due to a temporary promotional fare scheme which allowed passengers to travel any distance on the MRT for only ten baht (~US$0.33).
+The Metro resumed full operation on 1 February 2005, and passenger numbers soon rose back to pre-crash levels, partly due to a temporary promotional fare scheme that allowed passengers to travel any distance on the MRT for only ten baht (~US$0.33).